-I was craving a winter wonderland experience this year, and having seen pictures of snow clad alpine houses in Hallstatt, on the eastern shore of Lake Hallstättersee, I just knew at once where I should go!
-I visited Hallstatt 2 years ago during summer, but I couldn’t have imagined how gorgeous this place would be in winter!
+I was craving a winter wonderland experience this year, and having seen pictures of snow-clad alpine houses in Hallstatt, on the eastern shore of Lake Hallstättersee, I just knew at once where I should go!
+I visited Hallstatt two years ago during summer, but I couldn’t have imagined how gorgeous this place would be in winter!

 ARRIVING IN HALLSTATT

 If you are getting there via public transport, then you have to take a 15 minutes ferry from Hallstatt train station to the Hallstatt village and the gorgeous views start right from the point where you take the ferry.

 During my stay, I was blessed to wake up to a foggy morning, and as the fog lifted it gave way to some incredible dreamy shots.

 I took a leisurely walk around the village while most of the tourists were still sleeping, and took several steps leading up to more terraced houses and views from an elevation.

 The historic market square with its towering Protestant Church is the most frequently photographed view of this picturesque village.